-The Styberg Library participates in Atla's Reciprocal Borrowing Program which grants you access to many theological libraries across North America.
-Use the link to locate the library closest to you, bring proof of your eligibility, and you're set.
+The Styberg Library participates in the Atla Reciprocal Borrowing Program which grants you access to many theological libraries across North America.
+Use the button to find an Atla library closest to you.
+Call ahead to inquire about their requirements and services.

-Don't overlook your own public library even if they don't have reciprocal borrowing with us.
+Do not overlook your own public library, even if they do not have reciprocal borrowing with us.
 Usually, public libraries will grant you a borrowing card for free after showing proof of residency.

 Use their Interlibrary Loan (ILL) services to request books from us or other theological libraries from around the United States.